 ~ A student with a significant cognitive disability (with help from their parent) ~

-- The importance of inclusive education for students with significant cognitive disabilities,
+- Key information about "why" and importance of inclusive education for students with significant cognitive disabilities

-- The values that underlie effective inclusive education systems,
+- The core values that underlie effective inclusive education systems

-Since 1975, when the Education for All Handicapped Children was signed into law, the percentage of students with disabilities who spend 80% or more of their school day in general education settings has grown to 63% (National Council on Disability, 2018).
-However, only 3% of students with significant cognitive disabilities spend 80% or more of their school day in general education settings (Klienert et al., 2015).
-This trend continues despite research clearly showing greater learning and post-school outcomes when students with significant cognitive disabilities receive special education services in general education settings.
+There is a research-to-practice gap.
+Since 1975 when the Education for All Handicapped Children was enacted, the percentage of students with disabilities who spend 80% or more of their school day in general education settings has grown to 63% (National Council on Disability, 2018).
+However, only 3% of students with significant cognitive disabilities spend 80% or more of their school day in general education settings (Kleinert et al., 2015).
+This trend persists despite research clearly showing greater learning and post-school outcomes when students with significant cognitive disabilities receive special education services in general education settings.

-Systems change is complex but can break down into doable steps.
+Systems change is complex but can be broken down into doable steps.
 The key is getting started.
-Begin with an inclusive vision that communicates high expectations for each and every student, including those with significant cognitive disabilities.
-Determine a direction forward.
-Nurture the system.
-Accept that the change process is a journey.
-And, look for real, measurable progress for students, not for perfection, as you move forward.
+Change begins with an inclusive vision that communicates high expectations for each and every student, including those with significant cognitive disabilities.
+Developing an inclusive leadership team.
+Determining the direction forward.
+Nurturing the system.
+Accepting that system change is a journey, not an event.
+And creating meaningful, measurable, positive outcomes for students through the changes that are made.

 The information in this roadmap is not an endorsement of any identified products.
 Products identified in this module are shared solely as examples to help communicate information about ways to reach the desired goals for students.